-The European university alliance Circle U. brings together the universities of Oslo, Paris, Aarhus, Berlin Humboldt, Belgrade, Kings College London and UCLouvain.
+The European university alliance Circle U. brings together the universities of Oslo, Paris, Aarhus, Berlin Humboldt, Belgrade, Kings College London, Pisa, Vienna and UCLouvain.
 'European universities', a new revolution in higher education since the Erasmus revolution, are intended to promote ambitious projects in Europe and to support student and staff mobility (teaching, scientific and administrative) in all its forms.

-Together, we represent more than 300,000 students and more than 20 Nobel Prize winners.
+Together, we represent more than 470,000 students, 38.000 academic and scientific staff, 26.400 administrative staff and 119 faculties.
 And it’s together – with our students, professors, researchers and administrative staff – that we are building an inclusive project with many direct benefits:

 Concrete benefits of this post-Erasmus revolution: